ZjpWei/Melody/Simulation/README.md

 Execute `1.Simulation_independent.R` to obtain the AUPRC values for `Melody` and compared methods using simulated independent data.

-## 2. Longitudinal data Simulation analysis
+## 2. Longitudinal data simulation analysis

 Execute `2.Simulation_longitudinal.R` to obtain the AUPRC values for `Melody` and compared methods using simulated longitudinal data.